 Teddy (who is the friendliest dog in the entire world) clearly thought the whole thing was an enormous game and started leaping excitedly for the poo bag, yipping joyfully at full volume as only a Westie can, thereby drawing the attention of everyone on the hill.
 The poodle man shrieked as if Ted was trying to kill him and flapped the bag even more vigorously, which of course made the game even more fun.

-I looked round for help and found M trying to dunk F's head in a sheep poo and therefore blissfully unaware of Ted torturing the poodle man (this is because men can only do and concentrate on one thing at a time).
+I looked round for help and found M trying to dunk F's head in a sheep poo and therefore blissfully unaware of Ted torturing the poodle man.

 It will probably be a while before we go back to Danebury.

-I hope your weekend is proceeding more peacefully and that you haven't unduly upset any sensitive poodle owners.
+I hope your weekend is proceeding more peacefully.